KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 4. **Load the Unpacked Extension**

    - Click **Load unpacked**
-   - Select your extracted folder (e.g., `McGraw-Hill-SmartBook-Solver/`)
+   - Select your extracted folder (e.g., `McGraw-Hill-SmartBook-Solver/`, or whatever the folder name is)

 5. **Done!**
-   - The 📘 icon should now appear in your toolbar
+   - The icon should now appear in your toolbar.
-   - Pin it for faster access if desired
+   - Pin it for faster access if desired!

 ### Option 2 — Clone via Git & Open Directory